OlesiaV/sdl_evolution/proposals/NNNN-ClimateControlData-changes.md

 ## Motivation

-Proposed to optimize temperature settings in Climate Control with defined minimal and maximal temperature settings for different temperature units (Celsius or Farenheit).
+Proposed to optimize temperature settings in Climate Control with defined minimum and maximum temperature settings for different temperature units (Celsius or Farenheit).
 New parameters will also allow user to set ventialtion mode of the vehicle and receive information if the AC is on the maximum level.